signalogic/SigSRF_SDK/mediaTest_readme.md

 ./mediaMin -cx86 -M0 -C../session_config/evs_20ptime_g711_40ptime_test_config -i../pcaps/EVS_16khz_13200bps_FH_IPv4.pcap -ovptime_test1.pcap -L
 ```

-For the above command lines, note in the mediaTest displayed statistics counters, the number of transcoded frames is half of the number of buffered / pulled frames, because of the 20 to 40 msec ptime conversion.
+For the above command lines, note in the [run-time stats](#user-content-runtimestats) displayed by mediaMin, the number of transcoded frames is half of the number of buffered / pulled frames, because of the 20 to 40 msec ptime conversion.

 Here is a mediaMin command line that converts an incoming pcap with 240 msec ptime to 20 msec: